-A highlight of the band program is the Band Camp which is held over a weekend in March each year.
-Band Camp in 2013 is March 23-24.
-During this time, band members are involved in band rehearsals, tutorials and a concert as well as fun activities such as rock climbing, abseiling and the giant swing.
+A highlight of the band program is the Band Camp which is held over a weekend in March/April each year.
+During this time, band members are involved in band rehearsals, tutorials and a music showcase as well as fun activities.

-Our Concert Band was formed in 1999 and consists of the school's most experienced players.
-After their first year in the Training Band, and at regular intervals thereafter, all players are assessed for possible promotion to the Concert Band.
-Promotion to the Concert Band is not automatic.
-It is at the discretion of the Band Director who considers each student's musical ability, commitment to the band and vacancies for specific instruments.
-The band committee updates the book at the end of each year ready to give out when band auditions occur in Term 4.
+The Concert Band was formed in 1999.
+The Performance Band was a new addition to the school in 2014.
+After the first year in the Training Band, and at regular intervals thereafter, all players are assessed for possible promotion to these Ensembles.
+Promotion is not automatic.
+It is at the discretion of the Band Director who considers the student's musical ability, commitment to the band and vacancies for specific instruments.

 Our Training Band was formed in 2001.
 In general, all new members of the Band Program are placed in this band.
 It is a great opportunity for the students to become competent on their new instruments in an environment which is both supportive and fun.